stoeps13/connections-doc/source/user/communities/t_com_config_box_folder.md

 You must add the Box app to your community before you link it to a Box folder.
 For more information, see [Adding apps to your Community](c_com_add_widgets.md)

+!!! note
-**Note:** Box folder access control and community membership are not synchronized.
+    Box folder access control and community membership are not synchronized.
 That is, when you add a Box app and bind a folder to the community, you must also add the community members to the access control list \(ACL\) of the folder.
 Therefore, when you add a new user to a community, you must also add them to the ACL of the folder.
 The folder owner can also change the access control list of the folder independently of the community.

 You must be a registered Box user before you can link a Box app to a Box folder.
 For more information, go to your organization's Box URL.